digitranslab/jumpstart/docs/versioned_docs/version-2.43.0/how-to/print-multitabs.md

 ---
 <div style={{paddingBottom:'24px'}}>

-In this guide, we will implement printing data from multiple tabs in ToolJet.
-This will be useful when printing an invoice or a report from your ToolJet application.
-For example, a ToolJet app that has a set of tabs for each invoice, and you want to print all the tabs in one go.
+In this guide, we will implement printing data from multiple tabs in JumpStart.
+This will be useful when printing an invoice or a report from your JumpStart application.
+For example, a JumpStart app that has a set of tabs for each invoice, and you want to print all the tabs in one go.

 </div>